Student-Athlete Development and Well-being

 18.2.4 Athlete Eating Disorder Team (Coordination of Care)

-The Department of Sports Medicine has established an Emergency Action Plan for Mental Health Crisis, based on the NCAA Mental Health Best Practices.
-Sports Medicine staff and CAPS 24/7 are available 24 hours a day, in the event of a mental health crisis.
+CAPS 24/7 is a resource available 24 hours a day for all student-athletes, in the event of a mental health crisis.
+The Department of Sports Medicine has established an Emergency Action Plan for Mental Health Crisis in accordance with the NCAA Mental Health Best Practices.
+The Mental Health EAP identifies specific steps to take in a potential mental health emergency, as well as guidelines on the chain of communication.
+The MHPP case manager is available during business hours for urgent risk assessment, safety planning, and facilitation of hospitalization when needed.
 The UNC Emergency Department is utilized in cases of imminent risk to self or others.
 The Emergency Action Plan is reviewed with staff and individual emergencies are reviewed by the Emergency Care Committee to go over recommendations to improve future care.
+In addition, MHPP has developed procedures for post-crisis and catastrophic events.